readthedocs/readthedocs.org/docs/user/guides/hosting-integrations.rst

 `Advertisement`_
    Ad shown on documentation pages that helps Read the Docs to be sustainable.
-   Read more at :doc:`advertising`.
+   Read more at :doc:`/advertising`.

 `Google Analytics`_
    Google Analytics integration to track pageviews on your documentation.
-   Read more at :doc:`analytics:Enabling Google Analytics on your Project`.
+   Read more at :doc:`/analytics:Enabling Google Analytics on your Project`.

 ..
 TODO: explain "Visual diff" when we have it available for our users.